Zhuriel/sbtv/README.md

 An SBTV program describes a single hardware cycle.
 Input is read as an arbitrarily long string of individual bits, and transformed by successive lines.
 Each line must accept the exact number of operands that the previous line generates.
-The output of the final line is the output of the circuit, and must not contain any multi-bit values.
+Output is generated according to the out commands in the code and must not contain any multi-bit values.

-Currently, only simulation is supported.
-Translation to more useful HDLs for hardware synthesis may be added in the future if I get bored enough at some point.

 ## Language Specification